-Most modern day snow blowers features 4-cycle engines.
+Most modern day snow blowers feature 4-cycle engines.
 However, some of us still own 2-cycle (or 2-stroke) engines.

 Make Your Own Mixture

-Mixing a concoction of gas and oil isn't so easy in freezing temperatures and fluffy gloves.
-We recommend following these three steps in late fall before the first flake falls.
+Mixing a concoction of gas and oil isn't necessarily easy in freezing temperatures and fluffy gloves.
+We recommend following these three steps during the late fall before the first flake falls.

 STEP 1: Separate Your Stash